Organizational Studies

 About the concentration in Organizational Studies

 The Organizational Studies concentration provides you with the critical and interpersonal skills required to work effectively in any professional context.
 Through integrated and applied courses in writing, speaking, and group dynamics, you learn to identify your communication goals, understand your audience, and adapt your messaging and strategy to achieve a successful outcome.
-To meet the challenges of today’s complex work environments, you also develop the skills to build and work effectively in diverse teams, both in physical and virtual professional environments.
+To meet the challenges of today’s complex work environments, you also develop the skills to build and work effectively in a variety of teams, both in physical and virtual professional environments.

 The concentration in Organizational Studies prepares you to: